-I am a person of contradictions myself.
+I have moved past the parenting phase of my life, and am enjoying a long-term marriage.
 I seem to many to be a soft-hearted, traditional woman.
-But those that know me will tell you I am a non-conforming person, and that I very much value authentic identities, and diverse communities, not to mention music festivals, genealogy, and nearly anything from the art nouveau era.
-And I do believe that for us to become who we really are, fully self-realized, is so much more important than conformity.
+But those who know me will tell you I am a non-conforming person, and that I very much value authentic identities, and diverse communities, not to mention live music, genealogy, and gardening.
+And I do believe that for us to become who we really are, fully self-realized, with a loving heart, will give us that purpose filled life that fills us with peace.

 - Licensed Marriage and Family Therapist in the State of Minnesota